Home

 When you do have time alone with your children, a wonderful technique for encouraging them to share what they are feeling with you is to ask open ended questions.
 Examples of these are:

-• How are you feeling about the custody arrangement?
-Does it work for you?
+• How do you feel about the custody arrangements?
+Is there anything about it that's not working for you?

-• How I make your school year easier and support you to achieving good grades?
+• How can I make school this year less stressful and support you in achieving good grades?

-• Is there anything I can do make our time together more fun?
+• What can I do to make the time we spend together more fun?

 • What are your thoughts about your schedule this year?